xiix0/scam/README.md

-Your step will soil many countries.
+Your business will go through a period of considerable expansion.